hamptonpieryc/website/content/docs/club-rules.md

 **16.4** Should visitors be allowed to enter races as helmsmen, the result will be ignored for the purpose of the event.

-**16.5** If, in the opinion of the General Management Committee, a member is abusing this rule by inviting a visitor or visitors too frequently to the Club, the General Management Committee, may at their discretion remove the members’ right to invite visitors if the member continues to abuse the privilege after the General Management Committee’s concern has been brought to their attention.
+**16.5** If, in the opinion of the GMC, a member is abusing this rule by inviting a visitor or visitors too frequently to the Club, the GMC, may at their discretion remove the members’ right to invite visitors if the member continues to abuse the privilege after the GMC’s concern has been brought to their attention.

 ## 17. TRUSTEES:
-**17.1** There shall be at least three Trustees of the club who shall be appointed from time to time as necessary by the General Management Committee of the Club from among Single, Family, Partner or Honorary Members who are willing to be so appointed.
+**17.1** There shall be at least three Trustees of the club who shall be appointed from time to time as necessary by the GMC of the Club from among Single, Family, Partner or Honorary Members who are willing to be so appointed.
 A Trustee shall hold office during their lifetime or until they shall resign, by notice in writing given to the Committee, or until a resolution removing them from office shall be passed at a meeting of the Committee by a